gskinnerTeam/flutter-wonderous-app/README.md

  * `flutter run -d ios`
  * `flutter run -d android`

-### Enable Impeller
+### Impeller Rendering Layer

-For better performance on iOS you can enable "Impeller", which is Flutters new rendering engine.
+Impeller is Flutter's next-generation rendering layer, that takes full advantage of modern hardware-accelerated graphics APIs.
+It is currently available as an **early adopter preview**, but is not yet feature-complete or fully optimized.

+The version of Wonderous available in the iOS app store uses Impeller, but by default this code base does not.
+If you'd like to enable Impeller for iOS, follow these steps:

-To enable, edit the `Info.plist` file and set `FLTEnableImpeller` to `true`:
+Edit the `Info.plist` file and set `FLTEnableImpeller` to `true`:
 ```
 <key>FLTEnableImpeller</key>
 <true/>